-BPH is an acronym for the condition known as Benign Prostatic Hyperplasia or what is commonly referred to as prostate enlargement.
+BPH is an acronym for the condition known as Benign Prostatic Hyperplasia or what is commonly referred to as Prostate Enlargement.
 Oftentimes, patients confuse BPH with prostate cancer.
 As the name of this condition implies, this is a benign condition and is not associated with malignant or cancerous prostate conditions.

 Understand Your Options

 The benefits of BPH treatment include regaining control over urination, reduced discomfort and stress, and improved general well-being.
 Many men are concerned about any procedure on their prostate because they often confuse the risks of removing their entire prostate (radical prostatectomy) with minimally invasive procedures.
 Instead, they opt to stay on medications that are associated with recurring costs, risks and only show minimal objective improvements in urination.
-While medication may be the appropriate treatment for mild cases, inadequate treatment of a man’s BPH symptoms with medications can lead to serious irreversible bladder and kidney damage.
+While medication may be the appropriate treatment for mild cases, inadequate treatment of a man’s Prostate Enlargement symptoms with medications can lead to serious irreversible bladder and kidney damage.

 Your Trusted Men’s Health Provider